ananya12k/Docker/README.md

 - We used to have a server
 - Only one app could run on one server
 - If we wanted to run multiple apps, we needed multiple servers, load increases.
-- So for a new app, we needed a new server, which was expensive.
+- So, for a new app, we needed a new server, which was expensive.

-This in turn becomes liablity for the company since we need moere hardware, more maintenance, more cost.
+This, in turn, becomes liability for the company since we need more hardware, more maintenance, more cost.

-Now the question is who solves this problem?
+Now the question is, who solves this problem?

 - <b>VMWare</b> - how?
   By using virtualization, we can run multiple virtual machines on a single server.(Virtual Machines are like a computer inside a computer)